 To find driving records, you have to do a driving history search.

 Have you ever searched for criminal records?
 Was it an easy process?
-Did you search online or did you have to call the local courthouse? was the information you recieved correct?
+Did you search online or did you have to call the local courthouse?
+Was the information you received correct?
 There are lots of reasons that people look up criminal backgrounds and records, and your feedback might help other people that are in the same situation.

 Click here to leave a comment

 For Federal crimes, the FBI maintains a list of the Ten Most Wanted Criminals.
 In Stanly County, the Stanly County Sheriff’s Department keeps their own list of most wanted criminals and fugitives.